 The solution seems to be working for personal videos.
 However, they are only a portion of infringing content, with many others being the product of video professionals who systemically fail to pay for the appropriate music licenses in their videos.
 In many cases, the infringing uses are only discovered when the end-user uploads their event video or corporate promo to sites like YouTube or Vimeo.
 If they are lucky, the video may merely have ads as payment but in other cases, the end-user may become the subject of a copyright infringement lawsuit.

-As we have discussed many times on Art Law Journal, copyright is a strict liability law, meaning that despite the fact that the end-user legitimately paid for a video that they had thought contained licensed music, become infringers when they copy the video for public display.
+As we have discussed many times in Art Business Journal, copyright is a strict liability law, meaning that despite the fact that the end-user legitimately paid for a video that they had thought contained licensed music, become infringers when they copy the video for public display.

 Use of unlicensed music is particularly prevalent in the event industry, which has become more video focused with many photographers adding videogrpahy to their repertoire.

 Digital video cameras have become so inexpensive, and with software making it so much easier to create quality videos, amateur videographers have been entering the market in mass, with price points far below that of professional videographers.
 Being amateurs or part-time photographers, they are often less knowledgeable about copyright laws leading to infringements.
 The amateur market also puts pressure on prices for higher-end photographers who are forced to lower prices to compete.
 Lower pricing equals lower profit margins.
 Videographers must reduce costs to offset the lower margins, so one expense that can end up on the chopping block is music licenses.
 Of course, this is a generalization.
 The vast majority of professional videographers are not infringers but given some videographers working today, a small percentage of infringement equates to a large problem.

 Nonetheless, because the video industry is so competitive, some videographers will resort to using unlicensed music as a way to increase their margins.